 Why Prune?

 Pruning is vital for healthy growth and flowering.
-Think of it as giving your roses a stylish haircut!
-Most roses should be pruned in winter, while ramblers are pruned in summer immediately after their flowering period.
+Think of it as giving your plants a stylish haircut!
+Most varieties should be pruned in winter, while ramblers are pruned in summer immediately after their flowering period.
 This helps promote airflow and reduces the risk of disease.

 Basic Pruning Techniques